Joty46/24-7WeatherLive/README.md

 # Weather-App
-This is not mine, my friend Taslima Akter Joty made this.
+This my first android application.
+It is an API based application.